kanisterio/kanister/docs/architecture.rst

         name: example-profile
         namespace: example-namespace

-In addition the Spec, an ActionSet also contains an ActionSetStatus which mirrors the Spec, but contains the phases of execution, their state, and the overall execution progress.
+In addition to the Spec, an ActionSet also contains an ActionSetStatus which mirrors the Spec, but contains the phases of execution, their state, and the overall execution progress.